 Puppy diarrhea occurs when your dog is making loose, unformed poops that resemble liquid or that fall apart when touched.
 There are many common causes of diarrhea in puppies that may not be cause for alarm — and there are a few that require veterinary intervention to resolve.

-Common causes of puppy diarrhea
+Causes of puppy diarrhea

 - Giardia.
 Intestinal parasites can wreak havoc on your pet’s small intestine, causing similar effects and symptoms that intestinal worms would (such as hookworms and roundworms).
 These parasites are known as protozoa — meaning that they are so small, they can’t be visibly seen.
-Giardia is a common illness, and can spread from pet-to-pet or pet-to-surface contact.
-Signs to watch for include diarrhea, vomiting and unresolved gas.
+Giardia is a common illness and can spread from pet-to-pet or pet-to-surface contact.
+Signs to watch for include diarrhea, vomiting, and unresolved gas.

 - Hookworms.
 Hookworms, much like roundworms, are spread by contact with infected feces.
 These intestinal parasites cause symptoms like appetite loss, black stool, and vomiting.
 They can also cause severe anemia, especially in puppies.

 Bacterial infections can also cause puppy diarrhea.
 The two most common to consider are:

 - Salmonella .
 This bacterial infection occurs when dogs consume feces or food that’s contaminated.
 Symptoms include vomiting, bloody diarrhea, and fever.
 If you have these symptoms as well, consider seeing your doctor — your dog could transmit salmonella to you without the proper precautions in place.

 Viral infections can be to blame for your puppy’s persistent diarrhea.
-Both parvo and coronavirus can spread with pet-to-pet contact — so be sure to watch for additional symptoms like coughing, lethargy, or discharge from the nose and eyes.
+Both parvo and coronavirus can spread with pet-to-pet contact — so be sure to watch for additional symptoms like vomiting, coughing, lethargy, or discharge from the nose and eyes.
 Keeping track of these symptoms helps your vet to make a correct diagnosis.

 Recognizing diarrhea in puppies